techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

-Next I Cloned the Repository:
+Next I cloned the Repository:

 I opened a terminal within VS Code and ran the following command to clone the sample application repository: